chrishunt11/Movie-Data-Analysis/README.md

 The data used for this analysis spans from the year 2000 to 2001, providing a snapshot of the film industry during that specific time frame.

-### Data Dictionary:

-Access the [Data Dictionary](link-to-your-data-dictionary) for a comprehensive understanding of the dataset.

 ### API Integration:

 The analysis heavily relies on the integration of external APIs, allowing for real-time updates and a more enriched dataset.
 This ensures that the analysis is based on the latest and most accurate information available.